Home » BenefitsMilitary Discounts » Space A Travel: Everything You Need To Know

 How Much Does Space-A Travel Cost?

-You will also need to have extra money for possible stays in hotels, extra food, or even money for transportation.
+You may also need to have extra money for possible stays in hotels, extra food, or even money for transportation.
 Because some flights get canceled, or it can be hard to get on right away, you might have to wait near the terminal for a few nights.

 How Many Bags Can You Bring?